alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 ### Automatic detection from storefinder page

-There exist numerous third-party software-as-a-service APIs or self-installed web application software which are used by brands for providing a store finder or stock finder page on brand websites.
-All The Places implements a "storefinder" as a generic pattern, allowing a spider for each brand to inherit this generic pattern without having to individually duplicate complex crawler code.
+There exist numerous third-party software-as-a-service APIs or self-installed web application software which are used by brands for providing a locations finder or branch locator page on brand websites.
+All The Places provides reusable [storefinder](../locations/storefinders/) classes, allowing a spider for each brand to inherit common behaviour reducing having to add individually duplicate complex crawler code.

-Going one step further, many of these store finders build in the capabilities to automatically detect the presence of a common software deployment from either:
+Going one step further, many of these storefinders build in the capabilities to automatically detect the presence of a common software deployment from either:

 - Request patterns made to API endpoints or
 - Responses where the HTML matches xpath or creates JS Objects indicating the presence of a store locator.

-To automatically attempt to detection, pass in a start URL - either the top level domain, or the specific store page.
+To automatically attempt detection, pass in a start URL - either the top level domain, or the specific store page.
 Hint: You may wish to use the `pipenv run scrapy links http://example.com/` command to automatically look for probable store location pages if you are reviewing a number of top level domains.